 The fundamental difference

 Racius gives you the ingredients.
-ObraXRAY gives you the diagnosis.
+ObraXRAY gives you the diagnosis - and there are checks ObraXRAY does that Racius structurally cannot.

 Direct comparison